bbauska/UC-Davis-JS-Basics/readme.md

 We need to do that too, and then we created the card.
 We need to add the image to the card as well, but we need to add the card body to the card too.
-Since I forgot to add the image let\'s do that first.
-Here we\'ve got the image in place.
-In here we need to add card, append child image so that we\'ll put the image on the card.
+Since I forgot to add the image let&apos;s do that first.
+Here we&apos;ve got the image in place.
+In here we need to add card, append child image so that we&apos;ll put the image on the card.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 720.
 (3xx) ~~~~~~~~~~~~-->